 The End Of The Journey

 About an hour later, I heard voices from far behind.
 Fast footsteps sound.
 I saw two of my friends were making their way down.
 I was very glad!
 At least I know that I was on the right way.
 I joined them.
 But because of my knees and toes were such in pain, I walked very slow.
-I tried to walk sideways to reduce the tension of my toes hitting my shoes, but didn’t help much.
-And that’s when my guide turned up and smiled at me.
-He guided and helped me through to the finishing point.
+I tried to walk sideways to cut the pressure on my toes hitting my shoes, but didn’t help much.
+And that’s when my guide, Komang, turned up and smiled at me.
+He guided and helped me through to the finishing point

 It’s not easy, I slipped many times.
 I couldn’t really step on firmly and I grabbed on the tree roots and anything that could help me not to slip.
 I ‘stole’ bottled water from my guide as I was so thirsty!
 I was glad that my guide was very patient.
 He said that it happened before there’s a girl who was crying on her way back.
 He didn’t know I was about, too!